elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 >
 > The Linux operating system is composed of four major subsystems:
 >
-> 1.  **User Applications** &#8212; the set of applications in use on a particular Linux system will be different depending on what the computer system is used for, but typical examples include a word-processing application and a web-browser.
+> 1.  **User Applications** - the set of applications in use on a particular Linux system will be different depending on what the computer system is used for, but typical examples include a word-processing application and a web-browser.
-> 2.  **O/S Services** &#8212; these are services that are typically considered part of the operating system (a windowing system, command shell, etc.); also, the programming interface to the kernel (compiler tool and library) is included in this subsystem.
+> 2.  **O/S Services** - these are services that are typically considered part of the operating system (a windowing system, command shell, etc.); also, the programming interface to the kernel (compiler tool and library) is included in this subsystem.
-> 3.  **Linux Kernel** &#8212; the kernel abstracts and mediates access to the hardware resources, including the CPU.
+> 3.  **Linux Kernel** - the kernel abstracts and mediates access to the hardware resources, including the CPU.
-> 4.  **Hardware Controllers** &#8212; this subsystem is comprised of all the possible physical devices in a Linux installation; for example, the CPU, memory hardware, hard disks, and network hardware are all members of this subsystem
+> 4.  **Hardware Controllers** - this subsystem is comprised of all the possible physical devices in a Linux installation; for example, the CPU, memory hardware, hard disks, and network hardware are all members of this subsystem
 >
 > **2.2 Purpose of the Kernel**
 >
 > The Linux kernel presents a virtual machine interface to user processes.
-Processes are written without needing any knowledge of what physical hardware is installed on a computer &#8212; the Linux kernel abstracts all hardware into a consistent virtual interface.
+Processes are written without needing any knowledge of what physical hardware is installed on a computer - the Linux kernel abstracts all hardware into a consistent virtual interface.
 In addition, Linux supports multi-tasking in a manner that is transparent to user processes: each process can act as though it is the only process on the computer, with exclusive use of main memory and other hardware resources.
 The kernel actually runs several processes concurrently, and is responsible for mediating access to hardware resources so that each process has fair access while inter-process security is maintained.
 >
 > The Linux kernel is composed of five main subsystems:
 >
 > 1. The **Process Scheduler (SCHED)** is responsible for controlling process access to the CPU.
 The scheduler enforces a policy that ensures that processes will have fair access to the CPU, while ensuring that necessary hardware actions are performed by the kernel on time.
-> 2. The **Memory Manager (MM)** permits multiple process to securely share the machine&#8217;s main memory system.
+> 2. The **Memory Manager (MM)** permits multiple process to securely share the machine's main memory system.
 In addition, the memory manager supports virtual memory that allows Linux to support processes that use more memory than is available in the system.
 Unused memory is swapped out to persistent storage using the file system then swapped back in when it is needed.
 > 3. The **Virtual File System (VFS)** abstracts the details of the variety of hardware devices by presenting a common file interface to all devices.
 In addition, the VFS supports several file system formats that are compatible with other operating systems.
 > 4. The **Network Interface (NET)** provides access to several networking standards and a variety of network hardware.
 > 5. The **Inter-Process Communication (IPC)** subsystem supports several mechanisms for process-to-process communication on a single Linux system.